InsisiveCloud/aws_helper_scripts/Readme.md

 ### File: c5_m5_checks_script.sh

-You can use this script to do the pre-requisites checks before changing the instance type to M5/C5.
+ > We can use this script to do the pre-requisites checks before changing the instance type to M5/C5.
 This script performs the following actions:

     - Verify if NVMe module is installed on your instance.
 If yes then it will verify if it is loaded in the intiramfs image.